brrrrrrt/brrrrrrt/README.md

-- 👋 aloha, i am Ethan (@brrrrrrrt). i have been programming for a little while now and love what i do!
+- 👋 hello, i am Ethan (@brrrrrrrt). i have been programming for a little while now and love what i do!
-- 👀 my current project is byrneware (social networking for the dexterous).
+- 👀 my current project is MD Web Designs.
 - 🌱 the languages i am leaning/know are Typescript,Sass/CSS, Python, Structured Query Language (SQL)
-- 📫 my email is byrneware@yahoo.com, used for contact with my company (unoficial at the moment).
+- 📫 my email is ethansemail05@gmail.com